machal/cssmine-content/nastroje-preprocesory.md

 The Disadvantages of CSS Preprocessors
 --------------------------------------

--   It's too powerful – stepping away from a dumb CSS leads to elaborated and sometimes imperative code, however it tends to be in-comprehensive and hard to maintain.
+-   They are too powerful – stepping away from a dumb CSS leads to elaborated and sometimes imperative code, however it tends to be in-comprehensive and hard to maintain.
 You know what they say about the "good servant but a bad master", don't you?

 -   The code is proprietary – if you use preprocessors bluntly, teaching a novice or switching to another preprocessor is a piece of cake.
-However, it gets worse when you combine it with the previous point.
+However, it gets worse if you combine it with the previous point.

 I think that some problems that are now solved by preprocessors will be addressed in the post processing phase in the near future.
 So let's dig into the